-Synchronization clock (optional)
+Synchronization clock (option Star-Hub)

-The star-hub option allows the synchronization of up to 16 cards of the M2i series from Spectrum with a minimal phase delay between the different cards.
-As this clock is also available at the dividers input, cards of the same or slower sampling speeds can be synchronized.
-For details on the synchronization option please take a look at the dedicated chapter in this manual.
+The star-hub option allows the synchronization of up to 8 cards of the M3i/M4i series from Spectrum with a minimal phase delay between the different cards.
+The clock is distributed from the master card to all connected cards.
+As a source it is possible to either use the programmable Quarz 1 clock or the external clock input of the master card.
+For details on the synchronization option please take a look at the dedicated chapter later in this manual.